DeanDodds/milestoneprojectone/README.md

 1. On GitHub.com, navigate the repository page of the repository you would like to fork
 2. on the top right hand side of the page locate click fork button
-3. the copy of this resository should now be in your own repositorys
+3. the copy of this resository should now be in your own repositories

 ## Credits <a id="credits"></a>
 ------

 ### Code <a id="code"></a>
-   - Code Institute love video love running footer socail links and contact form styling
+   - From Code Institute - love running website video - footer social links and contact form styling
    - copywrite postioning from [Stackoverflow](https://stackoverflow.com/questions/1776915/how-can-i-center-an-absolutely-positioned-element-in-a-div)
    - Video player button onclick code from [Stackoverflow](https://stackoverflow.com/questions/46817842/using-the-same-div-to-show-different-videos-on-click)
    - Slick slider button fix [Stackoverflow](https://stackoverflow.com/questions/46817842/using-the-same-div-to-show-different-videos-on-click))